Francesco-rosati/CPSC-604-Smart-Building-Security-Automation/README.md

 ## Device Type Mapping

-Unsupported devices such as sensors, smart bulbs, and cameras are automatically mapped to supported VEREFOO types (e.g., `WEBCLIENT`) to ensure compatibility.
+Unsupported devices such as sensors, smart bulbs, and cameras are automatically mapped to supported VEREFOO types (e.g., `WEBCLIENT` or `ENDHOST`) to ensure compatibility.

 ---